sanbsingh/hello/README.md

-# hello
+# hello-github
-My first GitHub project
+This is my first GitHub repository.
+I’m learning GitHub step by step!